Review the methodology behind the formulas, see how content is reviewed, and use the contact page for questions, feedback, or corrections.

 Calculate MER (Marketing Efficiency Ratio / blended ROAS) and estimate break-even and target MER from margin assumptions.

 This MER calculator uses total revenue divided by total marketing spend over the same period.
-It's a useful top-down health metric that reduces channel attribution noise.
+Use it when you need a top-down answer to a practical question: is blended marketing efficiency still healthy enough to support current spend.

-To make MER decision-useful, translate it into profit using contribution margin and compute break-even and target MER thresholds.
+To make MER decision-useful, translate it into profit using contribution margin and compute break-even and target MER thresholds before you trust the headline number.

 Example